-Following on from the success of the events that In2Events managed in 2015 in Brussels and Birmingham, Autodesk asked us to organise the 2016 roadshow of events for their European Construction and Rail customers.
+Following on from the success of the events that In2Events managed last year in Brussels and Birmingham, Autodesk asked us to organise this year's roadshow of events for their European Construction and Rail customers.
 We were tasked with finding an exciting and unusual conference venue that would both reflect the Autodesk culture and not conform to the standard corporate event format.
 We were required to find two locations, one in the UK with good rail and road links outside of London, and one in Europe that had good air connections and was a major flight hub.

 The roadshow was an opportunity for Autodesk to update their customers on the progress of the business, the current state of the industry as well as give partners a platform to reach a new audience.
 The event space had to accommodate between 150 and 200 people with full production on and a private networking space that could hold 7 exhibition stands.

 Our venue search began in the UK and after discussing numerous locations we decided to focus our attention on Oxfordshire and the Midlands as these both offered excellent transport links to London and Birmingham.
 Following a site visit with the client we decided on Silverstone as the venue for the UK event, the modern and bright space that the West Wing offered, as well as glorious views of the track, offered the unique and exciting space that we were looking for.

 After securing the UK venue, we knew we had to replicate this look and feel in Europe.
 Taking into account the brief of a location with good links and a major flight hub we looked at destinations within an hour’s flight from London that were also easily accessible by rail.
 Amsterdam quickly became the standout destination and the De Hallen Studios, a recently converted tram shed, was the perfect choice of venue.
 The blank event space meant we could replicate the look and feel of the UK event and the history of the building was a great link to the rail industry.